Abber History, Family Crest & Coats of Arms

 Early History of the Abber family

-Another 275 words (20 lines of text) are included under the topic Early Abber History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abber research.
+Another 91 words (6 lines of text) covering the years 1642 and 1681 are included under the topic Early Abber History in all our PDF Extended History products and printed products wherever possible.

 Abber Spelling Variations